nanddeepn/nanddeepn.github.io/_posts/2019-06-06-pnp-people-picker-control-for-spfx.md

 As we need the SharePoint context to work with people picker, we will have to pass it from our web part to the React component.

-1. Open React component properties at "src\webparts\pnPPeoplePicker\components\IPnPPeoplePickerProps.ts”
+1. Open React component properties at "src\webparts\pnPPeoplePicker\components\IPnPPeoplePickerProps.ts"
 2. Add below properties.

     ```typescript